Proud to Serve: Jamie Thomas

-Tuesday Fox 2 honored a first responder with our "Proud to Serve" award.
+Tuesday News 11 honored a first responder with our "Proud to Serve" award.
 We recognize Paramedic Jamie Thomas with the Lincoln County Ambulance District.

 She puts her life on the line every time she gets in an ambulance, but her job as a paramedic is just as important to her as her role as mother to three elementary aged children.